venysssssssssss/AwsOverview/AWS CloudTrail.md

     - Configuring rules for routing data (Amazon EC2 CreateSubnet).
     - Setting up logging (AWS CloudTrail CreateTrail).
 - By default, trails are configured to log management events.
-- Can separate Read Events (that don’t modify resources) from Write Events (that may modify resources).
+- Can separate Read Events (that don't modify resources) from Write Events (that may modify resources).
 - Data Events:
   - By default, data events are not logged (because high volume operations).
   - Amazon S3 object-level activity (ex: GetObject, DeleteObject, PutObject): can separate Read and Write Events.